 The same logic applies strongly to product design.
 People don’t want to wade into an app loaded with complicated features and slowly work to comprehend it.
 They want a lot of apps that they know will do one thing really well.
 Minimalist design of the user interface itself is also quickly becoming the trend.

 Look no further than the entertainment industry to see this simplifying effect at work.
 It is perhaps the most powerful reason why TV is losing so much ground to online streaming services every single day.
 People don’t want to buy every channel anymore.
 They want to buy the channel they like with the shows they actually watch.

-This process of unbundling isn’t just happening to TV, but with practically everything else.
+This process of unbundling isn’t just happening to TV, but practically everything.
 Every company and every product is getting smaller and more agile.
 If you want to watch HBO, you get a subscription to the HBO app.
 If you want to study, you commit to a course at a time, rather than a full degree.

 When the products we are confronted with on a daily basis do a little bit of everything, we start to lose sight of their meaning and purpose.
 With unbundling and a design process defined by simplicity, products have purpose again, and it’s clear people are responding positively to that.
 Now more than ever, there is an overwhelming urge to know where things fits.
-It only makes sense now to build products that cater to that desire.
+It only makes sense now to build products that suit that interest.

 Not only will that help it stand out from the noise, but in some small way, you’re doing your part to get all this excess under control.

 There is something cathartic, comforting, and almost fulfilling about making our lives a little bit simpler.
 Organization and clarity calm the chaos that has become the norm in all of our lives.
-Simplicity and minimalism have become the dominant principles.
+Simplicity and minimalism have become the dominant principles, not simply innovation for innovation’s sake.
 People don’t want a lit bit of everything anymore.
-They want the one thing that best suits their interest at the time.
+They want the one thing that suits their interest at the time.
 Hopefully, that’s your product.